-The first component of convincing otherwise skeptical employees of the merit of the firm’s strategy is actually to explain it, and the rationale for it, to them.
+The first component of convincing otherwise skeptical employees of the merit of the firm’s strategy is actually to explain the strategy, and the rationale for it, to them.
 Some of the best strategies are non-obvious, and if employees are only presented with a surface-level understanding of why you consider it to be a good approach, they may fail to see the benefits.
 Explaining the strategy to them, and why the strategy makes sense, may help illustrate the bigger picture, and help encourage them to get on board.

 Approach 2: Involve employees in developing it

 Another approach to get some buy-in is to actively involve employees in developing parts of the strategy, or at least some of the implementation details.
 Gaining the input, feedback, and suggestions of employees can help make them feel as though their opinions are valued, and in turn help with commitment to the approach.